hyejuryu/bci-eeg-robot-control/docs/setup/openbci-gui-install-and-connection-log-v0.1.md

 * SRB2: On
 * SRB1: Off

-The settings were observed and recorded.
-No major setting changes were made during Day 1.
+The settings were observed and recorded as the initial hardware state.
+Subsequent unused-channel handling during signal troubleshooting is documented separately.

+## 8. Initial body-connected montage used in the first attempt

+The initial body-connected montage followed the Session 09 approximate posterior montage.

+- Ch1 / N1P: black snap cable, posterior-left headband position, comb electrode
+- Ch2 / N2P: white snap cable, posterior-right headband position, comb electrode
+- SRB / SRB2 reference function: left earclip
+- BIAS: right earclip

+The active electrode positions were recorded as approximate posterior-left and posterior-right headband positions, not exact 10–20 O1/O2 positions.

-## 8. Scope boundary
+## 9. Scope boundary

 The live stream confirmed the board-to-GUI connection path.

-The board-only traces were treated as floating-input activity and environmental/electrical noise, not physiological EEG, because no stable body-connected electrode/reference montage was present during that check.
+The board-only traces were treated as floating-input activity and environmental/electrical noise, not physiological EEG, because no body-connected electrode/reference montage was present during that check.

 Detailed scalp-contact and channel troubleshooting is documented separately in `docs/setup/openbci-cyton-initial-signal-troubleshooting-log-v0.1.md`.